mike1234-pixel/TheBigOne/README.md

 This website uses Redux for its darkMode state only, as this state is required globally.
 The rest of the state of the website is managed locally using React.

-This website uses a clean, functional syntax as much as possible and utlises React hooks.
+This website uses a clean, functional syntax as much as possible and utilises React hooks.
 The only component required to be built using an ES6 class component is the Carousel on the homepage.

-This site is written in TypeScript.
+This website is written in TypeScript.

-The website is organised according to Redux architecture and is modular, with all files associated with each component in separate folders.
+The website is organised according to Redux architecture and is modular.
+Each component has its own folder and all files associated with that component are stored in that folder.

-The site uses Sass primarily for its syntax shortcuts, although its features are not heavily used here.
+The site uses Sass primarily for its syntax shortcuts, although its features are not heavily used.

 The frontend is hosted on AWS amplify, and various resources including the foreground video on the homepage and all blog images are stored in AWS S3 buckets.